 Below are some of the more notable or sporting species for rod and line.
 Although not a comprehensive list of species, this should give you a rough idea of the type of fish in Malaysia and its surrounding waters.

-Before you think we can go and catch any of theses species, do note that these are pelagic fish and may not be present all the time.
+Before you think we can go and catch any of theses species, do note that these are pelagic fish, meaning they can move around quite a bit and may not be present when you want them to be.

 Many of these species are also may not be where the sailfish are, if sailfish is your main target specie.